- About Us

 Species and Designated Sites in Norfolk

 Norfolk is fortunate in its wealth of habitats and plant and animal species.
-A recent audit of records held by NBIS showed that there are 419 species listed on the national Biodiversity Action Plan (BAP) occurring in Norfolk, representing 36% of the national list.
+An audit of records held by NBIS showed that there are 419 species listed on the national Biodiversity Action Plan (BAP) occurring in Norfolk, representing 36% of the national list.

 Some 88% of bird species and 59% of moth species on the national list have been recorded in Norfolk, demonstrating the importance of the county for these groups.
 Results were checked against published literature in addition to seeking specialist input from the recording community.
 The audit provided a wealth of information about the biodiversity resources of the county, and should benefit planners, naturalists, researchers and environmental managers.